Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 Financing implies that the money lent is regarded as an investment and comes at an interest rate (e.g. commercial and investment banks, bond financing) or required rate of return for the investor.
 The capital is expected to be recovered.

-In practice, matching demand and supply is not an easy task given the long lead time to plan, construct, and start up new port and terminal infrastructure.
+In practice, matching demand and supply is not easy, given the long lead time needed to plan, construct, and start up a new port and terminal infrastructure.
 Finding a suitable timing to initiate the planning and implementation phases of new port infrastructure is, therefore, a challenge prone to risks.
 There is always the imminent risk of creating overcapacity in cases where a port extension project does not induce growth in port demand.
-The timing of capacity expansion and a good assessment of future demand are crucial to position the port for sustained growth and secure suitable funding sources for capacity extensions.
+The timing of capacity expansion and a good assessment of future demand are crucial to positioning the port for sustained growth and securing suitable funding sources for capacity extensions.

 Funding strategies for costly port investments are primarily constrained by a port’s institutional position.
-Pure public or tool ports, for example, are limited to funding sources obtained from national funds.
+For example, pure public or tool ports are limited to funding sources obtained from national funds.
 Developing countries face increased constraints on the level of public funding sources available to develop port infrastructure due to other national infrastructural and social priorities.
 In these circumstances, the port must compete in the political arena where political interest groups influence priorities to secure capital in competition with other projects.

 There are essentially five major sources of funding and finance available for port terminal infrastructure development:

-• New equity issues, in the form of initial public offering (IPO; the first issuance of shares on a stock exchange) or a seasoned public offering (SPO) or a general public offering (GPO).
+- New equity issues, in the form of an initial public offering (IPO; the first issuance of shares on a stock exchange), a seasoned public offering (SPO), or a general public offering (GPO).
 Methods of issuing seasoned equity include the private placement of shares to a single or small group of investors, employee options, or a rights offering (a right to purchase shares with a price concession).
 A GPO is similar to an IPO but with generally lower underwriting costs.
 A most noteworthy feature of a GPO is that, generally, the market identifies a GPO as a signal that management thinks the firm is overvalued.
 The required rate of return is lower than the correct rate of return, implying a cheap source of funds or the market has overestimated the firm’s future free cash flows.
-Risks for shareholders associated with shares as a finance source reside in how value is affected (gain/loss value) on the share trading market.
+Risks for shareholders associated with shares as a finance source resides in how value is affected (gain/loss value) on the share trading market.

-• Lease agreements comprise pure operating leases, finance leases (in substance a loan), or sale and leaseback agreements.
+- Lease agreements comprise pure operating leases, finance leases (in substance a loan), or sale and leaseback agreements.
 Terminal operation concession agreements are essentially long-term operational leases used extensively for private participation in ports.
 The government or a public authority holds the property rights of the facilities throughout the concession period and receives lease payments on the assets.
 The private partner bears the production and commercial risks, so it has an incentive to innovate, optimize, and improve its services.
 Terminal concession and lease-operate arrangements are common in landlord ports.
 The financial side of a concession agreement remains a balancing act.
-High concession fees, royalty payments, and revenue sharing stipulations are detrimental to returns on investment.
+High concession fees, royalty payments, and revenue-sharing stipulations are detrimental to returns on investment.
 They could decrease the investment potential of the incumbent terminal operator and deter future investors.
 Low payments could negatively affect the revenue base of the public (port) authority, so it can no longer support its landlord functions.
 Finance leases are becoming more difficult to justify due to advances in accounting practices and vigilance against tax avoidance.
-The accounting treatment and favorable tax concessions are less evident with the adoption of international financial reporting standards.
+Accounting treatment and favorable tax concessions are less evident when adopting international financial reporting standards.

 In an MBO, incumbent management acquires a significant, if not majority, equity stake in the company for which they work.
 This refers to a transaction whereby executive managers of a business individually or jointly with financing institutions (mostly private equity or venture capital firms) buy the business from the entity which currently owns it.